player-ui/player/CONTRIBUTING.md

 * [Xcode 15.3](https://developer.apple.com/download/all/)

 * [Android NDK >= 19.2.5345600, <= 21](https://github.com/android/ndk/wiki/Unsupported-Downloads#r19c).
 Any version > 21 will not work, period.
 You'll need to add `ANDROID_NDK_HOME` to your environment manually.
+* Python < 3 (recommended 2.7.18) - you can use [pyenv](https://realpython.com/intro-to-pyenv/) to manage different python versions with ease.

+* [Signed Commits](https://docs.github.com/en/authentication/managing-commit-signature-verification/about-commit-signature-verification).
+For convenience it is recommended to set git to sign all commits by default as mentioned [here](https://docs.github.com/en/authentication/managing-commit-signature-verification/telling-git-about-your-signing-key)

 ## Building and Testing Locally (All platforms)
 ### Player